-Create and build a custom component
+Create and build a code component

 Create a new component

-To get started, open a new Developer Command Prompt for VS 2017 after installing PowerApps CLI.
+To begin, open Developer Command Prompt for VS 2017 or higher after installing Microsoft Power Platform CLI.

 Go to the newly created folder using the command

-cd <specify your new folder path>
+cd <specify your new folder path>.

 To retrieve all the required project dependencies, run the command

-Open your project folder (
+Open your project folder

 Build your component

-Debug custom components
+Debug code components

-Package a custom component
+Package a code component

-Updating existing custom components
+Updating existing code components

-PowerApps component framework API Reference
+Power Apps component framework API reference

 Power Apps component framework overview